DukeLearningInnovation/kits/docs/how-do-i-combine-kits-for-my-multi-section-course.md

 ![image alt text](images/image_34.png)

-This stacked view of your combined kit is an instructor view and allows the instructor to add apps to the combined kit to be shared with all course rosters in the combined kit.
+This stacked view of your combined kit is an **instructor view** and allows the instructor to add apps to the combined kit to be **shared with all course rosters in the combined kit**.
 When students login to Kits, they see a kit for the lecture section and the lab section that they are enrolled in with all apps added by the instructor.

 To see all kits in the combined kit, **click the three vertical dots menu** (kebab menu) in the upper right corner of the kit.
 Then click **View/Edit Kit** in the menu.